wjian23/Ribir/docs/en/guide/core_concepts/widgets_composition.md

 ### SingleChild vs MultiChild

+`SingleChild` and `MultiChild` traits are used to identify the type of widget that accepts the number of children, usually used for layout.

 - **SingleChild**: Widgets that accept exactly one child.
   - Example: `SizedBox`, `Padding`, `Container`.
   - In DSL: `@Container { @Text { ... } }`